lukastay/Lukas-Taylor-Repository/README.md

 # Lukas-Taylor-Repository
 This is a portfolio of selected projects I've done
 1) Backwards Regression - Backwards selection for regression analysis
-2) Finding latlong from zips or strings - Function to find the latitude and longitude for zip codes or strings that containing a city but also other text
+2) Finding latlong from zips or strings - Function to find the latitude and longitude for zip codes or strings that are containing a city but also other text
 3) Machine Learning - Truckers Quitting - Machine learning project for analyzing data for trucker employment retention.
 Uses machine learning to predict whether a trucker will quit and what factors predict quitting
 4) Machine Learning Classification - Grouping variables with machine learning
 5) R - Visualization Final - Final for class where I visualized a dataset